heterophyllus/GlassPlotter/README.md

 ## Overview
 GlassPlotter is an open source and easy-to-use glassmap viewer.

-The key feature of this application is to support various useful functions as listed below.
-They will be helpful in designing any optical systems.
+As listed below, GlassPlotter features to support various glass maps, analytical plots and utilities.
+Besides, most of glass manufacturers are supported, for GlassPlotter reads glass catalogs which are freely available and are usually contained in optical design software.

-From the viewpoint of software, this application is developed to be intuitive.
-It can be built and distributed as executable with simple GUI that frees from any scripting and specific environments.
+It is also noteworthy that GlassPlotter is developed as a standalone application with intuitive GUI, which frees from any scripting and specific environments.
+GlassPlotter aims to be useful for any diverse optical engineers, including those who are not skillful at programming.

 ## Functions
 - Glass maps